sommda/photogram/README.md

 			"family": "jenkins-ci"
 		}

 4. [Run a task](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_run_task.html) in the *staging* cluster using the Jenkins task definition.
 Once the task is running, point your browser to http://<CONTAINER_INSTANCE_IP_ADDR>:8080, you should now see the Jenkins Dashboard.
-Install and configure the Cloudbees ECS Plugin.
+5. Install and configure the Cloudbees ECS Plugin.
+Create a build job for the Photogram demo app.
+Restrict execution of the job to the ECS Slaves.
-5. Create Pipeline
+6. Create Pipeline...

-5. Start the app on your local environment
+7. Start the app on your local environment

 		docker-compose up

 ## Script

-# When switching RAILS_ENV
-docker exec dvo305demo_web_1 rake db:create
-docker exec dvo305demo_web_1 rake db:migrate

-AMI for DVO305 Demo.
-Parent AMI: ami-4fe4852a.
-Includes: git, ruby, awscli, weave and docker-compose
+### Development scenario
+1. Show app up and running
+2. Introduce small change
+3. Re-start app and show change

+### Build/Test scenario
+1. Show Jenkins and CodePipeline setup
+2. Show how images are built

+### Deployment scenario
+1. Show app (still old version)
+2. Push changes
+3. Wait for deployment, show new version